garrandall/popular-music-data/tracks/c-mon-and-get-my-love-d-mob-introducing-cathy-dennis.md

 If there's been a time that I needed you
 Then the time is now
 I want to see you every hour
-When I think I always hear you say....
+When I think I always hear you say...
-C'mon & get my love, c'mon & get my love it's for you C'mon & get my love, c'mon & get my love it's for you Repeat Rap.....
+C'mon & get my love, c'mon & get my love it's for you C'mon & get my love, c'mon & get my love it's for you
-Chorus & fade